 Having caught the train to Glasgow from London’s Euston station (it’s a long train ride but productive with free wifi and plenty of work-space), I’d opted for the Radisson Blu hotel in Argyle Street – literally across the road from Glasgow Central Station which is always a bonus.

-My first meeting was with Colin, who’s worked for Clydesdale Bank for 34 years.
+My first meeting was with Colin, who’s worked for a local bank for over 30 years.
 Desperate to make the most of the good weather, I persuaded him that we should head outside into the sun and so he led the way to a bench overlooking the River Clyde which cuts through the city.

 As we talked Colin provided a regular commentary on the various river craft that sped past, keeping an eye out for the commuter sea plane that often lands in the river – ferrying passengers from more remote parts of the country.
 The city’s shipyards have in the past made the Clyde a fairly murky river as it runs through Glasgow, but improving water quality has seen salmon, otter and seal become regular visitors once again.

-My other major piece of business was a meeting of a number of power gays from the banking sector - getting together to share experiences and opportunities to work together to raise the visibility and confidence of gays and lesbians working in finance (which is still one of Scotland’s major sources of employment despite the recent challenges faced by all banks).
-I was impressed by the guys at the meeting - smart, serious but also with a dry and witty sense of humor, you could see that they would make good dinner companions.
+My other major piece of business was a meeting of a number of power gays from the banking sector – getting together to share experiences and opportunities to work collaboratively to raise the visibility and confidence of gays and lesbians working in finance – one of Scotland’s major sources of employment.
+I was impressed by the guys at the meeting – smart, serious but also with a dry and witty sense of humour, you could see that they would make good dinner companions.